Search Engine Optimisation

 Not so long ago SEO or Search Engine Optimisation, was all about stuffing your web pages full of keywords and phrases.
 This was all that was required, because then the search engine ‘bots’ did the rest.

 There are many different aspects to the search engine optimisation process that have to be combined for best SEO results: See the image at the top of the page.
-It is a very fair representation of search engine optimisation.
+It’s a very fair representation of search engine optimisation.

-Search engine optimisation, or SEO for short, is a lot of work for anybody.
-The rewards can be huge but the penalties can be severe.
+Consistently good SEO is a lot of work: The rewards can be huge but the penalties can be severe.
 The fact is that every Google search brings up hundreds of pages with tens of thousands of websites – but nobody ever looks beyond the first page, and most people click on the top link on the first page.
 It’s a game where ‘the winner takes it all’.

 We make use of all advanced SEO Tools provided by Google Analytics.